 Initially implemented in response to the COVID-19 pandemic, many AEC meetings continue to be held via videoconferencing.
 Therefore, videoconferencing was utilised by the inspector and Panel members for some inspections to facilitate attendance at AEC meetings.
-This method was reported to work well for both AECs and the Department.
+This method has been reported to work well for both AECs and the department.